intel1337/Nova/README.md

-# Nova
-Python Notepad dev with tkinter
+Nova is a Python Notepad made with Tkinter

-Still In Work :)
+One of my firsts Tkinter Projects